+Content output

 In JCR-indexed MDPI-journals, if the trend of increasing numbers of published articles in all journals continues into 2020 and taking into account the generalized rise in the APC for 2020, MDPI may reasonably expect to see a rise in its income in 2020.
+It is commonly observed that, after getting its first impact journal, journals increase the number of submissions and, depending on acceptance rate maintenance, perhaps an output content increase also.
+However, this fact only partially could explain the notable increase in output content for just 43.39% of 53-MDPI journals received their first impact factor in 2017 or in 2018 while the increase in output content is observed for the all 53-MDPI journals.

+Frequency of publication

 The promotion of questionable special issues is one of the identifying characteristics of predatory journals (Alrawadieh 2020).
 Certainly, the number of special issues published or scheduled in 1 year reveals no quality-related information, although the fact that the number of special issues in JCR-indexed MDPI-journals is so much higher than the number of ordinary issues per year coupled with their constant increase since 2018 inevitably awakens suspicions of a lucrative business aim.
 As Siler (2020) stated ‘since APC-based OA publishing involves remunerating publishers based on how many articles they publish, this can underpin perverse incentives to accept as many articles as possible to maximize revenue’, so predatory journals ‘operate in such a manner, eschewing legitimate peer review or other types of quality control’ (p.
 1386) and prompting an ‘excessive publication of articles, often of inferior quality’ (Siler 2020).
 On this point, the definitions of predatory journals of both COPE (2019) and Grudniewicz et al. (2019) highlighted the ‘systematic for-profit publication’ behaviour (COPE 2019) and its prioritization of ‘self-interest at the expense of scholarship’ (Grudniewicz et al. 2019).
-Both the increases in APC and the number of articles and special issues in JCR-indexed MDPI-journals fit their definitions.
+Both the increases in APC and the number of articles and special issues in JCR-indexed MDPI-journals may raise questions about the practices in use and their potential fit to these definitions.

+Size of editorial board

+The size of the editorial board is remarkably higher in all 53-MDPI journals analysed than in control leading journals.
+Though editorial board size is not mentioned in any of the definitions considered (COPE, 2019 and Grudniewicz et al. 2019), data show analysed journals have a completely different pattern in this matter when compared with leading journals in the category.

+Peer review process

 Peer review is a system of safeguards which, despite its limitations, fulfils its function reasonably well of ensuring that false research, of low quality, with serious flaws or inaccurate information is not disseminated, thereby avoiding misinformation (Elmore and Weston 2020; Siler 2020).
 At the same time, oversight of peer review is challenging, because it is ‘rarely publicly observable’ (Siler 2020).
 Predatory journals usually offer rapid peer-review processes, ‘but without experts reviewing the quality of research and accuracy of the information’ (Oerman et al. 2020).
 Peer review is used to ‘evaluate the article for significance of the topic, relevance, rigor, analytic methods, conclusions, depth of discussion, and validity of conclusions based on data/arguments in the article’ (Broome 2017), although predatory journals ‘rarely invite experts who are experts in the field’ (Broome 2017).
 From a prescriptive viewpoint, Teixeira da Silva and Dobránszki (2017) understood that the initial review could not ‘reasonably’ last longer than 1–2 months, to which another 1–2 months have to be added for subsequent revision of the paper, amounting to as many as 8 months, in the case of a process with three revisions.